 The monitor panel allows you to check the amount of fluid in your fresh water tank, black water tank, and the gray water tank.
-The LP gas and battery status are also shown.
+The battery status is also shown.
 Further instructions on its use are detailed in the electrical section of this manual.
-The MicroPulse Monitor will display the condition of each system at all times.
-The tri-color LED beside the system will indicate the condition of the system using the following color code.